-Individuals with the bodhisattva nature attain realization swiftly, which is the result of cultivation accumulated over many lifetimes.
-To expedite our own cultivation, we should all generate the great resolve to practice the bodhisattva conduct that benefits both self and others.
-The essence of the bodhisattva nature is selflessness.
-When selflessness accords with bodhi (awakening), one can swiftly attain bodhi; whereas self-centeredness is the root obstacle on the path.
-If a person's thoughts and intentions in cultivation are solely focused on personal benefit, showing no concern for Buddhism, sentient beings, or others, merit will be difficult to accumulate, wisdom will hardly grow, and cultivation will progress very slowly.
-There are some who, when urged to cultivate merit, simply refuse.
-Consequently, despite studying for a long time and expending great effort, their understanding remains pitifully shallow, unable to reach the correct path.
-Cultivating merit is the starting point of learning Buddhism and the foundation for attaining the Dharma; it is extremely important.
-Yet, there are still those unwilling to cultivate merit, thinking that doing so is a loss.
-They fail to realize that not cultivating merit is the far greater loss.
+Individuals with a bodhisattva's disposition attain realization swiftly, which is the result of cultivation spanning many lifetimes.
+To accelerate our practice, we should all resolve to cultivate the bodhisattva path, benefiting both ourselves and others.
+The essential nature of a bodhisattva is non-self; aligning with non-self corresponds to bodhi and enables rapid attainment of enlightenment.
+Self-attachment, conversely, is the root obstacle on the path.
+If a person practices solely for personal gain, unconcerned with Buddhism, sentient beings, or others, it becomes extremely difficult to accumulate merit and increase wisdom; their practice progresses very slowly.
+Some individuals, when urged to cultivate blessings, refuse outright.
+Consequently, even after long study and great effort, their understanding remains pitifully shallow, failing to set them on the right path.
+Cultivating blessings is the starting point of Buddhist practice and the foundation for realizing the Dharma; it is profoundly important.
+Yet, some still resist cultivating blessings, mistakenly believing it entails loss.
+They fail to realize that not cultivating blessings incurs even greater losses.

 19